Manjusathyam/ROR--Task/README.md

  * Run the Command => bundle install

+ To setup the Database:

+ * Run the command => rails db:create

+ To Migrate:

+ * Run the command => rails db:migrate

  To Run the Server:
    * Run the Command => rails s
    * It will Automatically take you to the Employees page => http://localhost:3000